November 5 at 10:00 a.m.

 Tartuffe at the Huntington Theatre:

 Join us for our first theatre outing of the season.
-Before the show we’ll have a snack and meet & greet with the director, Peter DuBois.
-Molière spins religious piety and hypocrisy into high comedy in this hilarious and biting satire, one of the world’s great plays.
-The cost includes the pre-reception and tickets: $35.
+Before the show we’ll have a snack and a beverage with other 50/60 theatre-goers.
+The writer, Molière spins religious piety and hypocrisy into high comedy in this hilarious and biting satire, one of the world’s great plays.
+The cost includes the pre-reception and tickets: $55.
 RSVP to save your spot!

 December 17 at 5:30 p.m